The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 Age of Empires IV

-Age of Empires IV is a largely successful attempt at recapturing the original trilogy’s magic while offering new experiences tailored for both veterans and newcomers.
+Age of Empires IV is a largely successful attempt at recapturing the original trilogy’s magic while offering new experiences tailored for veterans and newcomers.

 In it, players are tasked with managing their civilization’s workers and military units, eventually turning their small population into a mighty nation.

-The game features a lengthy 30-hour campaign that sees you advancing through the ages as you collect resources, wage war with enemies, and unlock new technologies.
+The game features a 30-hour campaign that sees you advancing through the ages as you collect resources, wage war with enemies, and unlock new technologies.

 Total War: Three Kingdoms